vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Preliminaries

 To apply SSMs in deep learning, the continuous system is discretized using the Zero-Order Hold (ZOH) method, which assumes the input remains constant over each time step $\Delta t$.
 The discretized system is defined as:

 leading to the discrete recurrence:

-Earlier deep SSM variants such as S4 introduced efficient parameterizations and fast discretization for long-range modeling.
-Mamba~\cite{gu2023mamba} extends these formulations by making the parameters $B$, $C$, and the discretization scale input-dependent.
+Earlier deep SSM variants such as S4~\cite{gu2022s4} introduced efficient parameterizations and fast discretizations for long-range modeling.
+Mamba~\cite{gu2023mamba} extends these formulations by making the parameters $B$, $C$, and the discretizations scale input-dependent.
 This dynamic adaptation allows the model to selectively retain relevant information and efficiently model LRD, achieving strong scalability and efficiency beyond traditional attention mechanisms.
+However, Mamba's causal formulation is designed for sequential data, making direct application to 2D visual inputs non-trivial, a limitation addressed by the proposed Gamba cell (Sec.~\ref{sec:gambacell}).